Glyphack/Glyphack/content/blog/a-better-keyboard.md

 If there are keys on your keyboard that you don't use you can map them to frequently used keys.
 For example for vim users, the right command key on macs can be remapped to control.
-This makes pressing vim shortcuts like `CTRL + A` easier.
+This makes pressing vim shortcuts like `ctrl + A` easier.

 I have a split keyboard, so keys under my thumbs are easy to press, and I remapped them to do more stuff than usual.